-Securities registered pursuant to Section 12(b) of the Act:
+Securities registered pursuant to Section 12(g) of the Act: None

-Title of each class Name of each exchange on which registered Common Stock, par value \$0.01 per share NASDAQ Global Select Market Securities registered pursuan t to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned iss uer, as defined in Rule 405 of the Securities Act.
-Yes ☒ No ☐ Indicate by check mark if the registrant is not required to file reports oursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No 区 , , , , , , , , , , , , , , , , , , , , required to be filed by Section 13 or 15(d) of the Securities Exchange od that the registrant was required to file such reports), and (2) has been lo \Box File required to be submitted and posted pursuant to Regulation S-T nically and posted on its corporate Web site, if any, every Interactive Data during the preceding 12 months (or for such shorter period that the Indicate by check mark if disclosure of delinquent filers pursuant to It contained, to the best of registrant's knowledge, in definitive proxy or Form 10-K or any amendment to this Form 10-K. filer, an accelerated filer, a non-accelerated filer, or a smaller reporting I filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large accelerated filer Non-accelerated filer ☐ Smaller reporting company ☐ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No No The aggregate market value of the registrant's common stock held b registrant's most recently completed second fiscal quarter) was appr As of February 15, 2017, 21,728,400 shares of the registrant's comm non stock, par value \$0.01 per share, were outstanding.
-Documents Incor porated By Reference Portions of the registrant's definitive Proxy Statement to be filed with Securities and Exchange Commission within 120 days after the end of
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes x No o Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes o No x

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No o

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes x No o

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of the Form 10-K or any amendment to this Form 10-K. x

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer x

+Accelerated filer o

+Non-accelerated filer o

+Smaller reporting company o

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes o No x

+The aggregate market value of the registrant's common stock held by non-affiliates as of June 30, 2016 (the last business day of the registrant's most recently completed second fiscal quarter) was approximately \$1,290,500,000.

+As of February 15, 2017, 21,728,400 shares of the registrant's common stock, par value \$0.01 per share, were outstanding.

+Documents Incorporated By Reference

+Portions of the registrant's definitive Proxy Statement to be filed with Securities and Exchange Commission within 120 days after the end of its fiscal year are incorporated by reference into Part III.